Human Rights Policy

 KPMG Australia has a strong governance structure for overseeing our activities, setting policies and aligning our Strategy with out Purpose as set out in the KPMG International – Our Impact Plan.
 Consistent with KPMG's global policies, all personnel, including KPMG Australia Board members, are required to comply with our Global Code of Conduct, which includes specific additional responsibilities for leaders.

 Our policy commitment has been approved by the Board, including the Chairperson and National Executive Committee, and is cascaded into our established procurement, compliance and risk management frameworks.
 A cross-functional executive-level working group oversees the approach and implementation of the human rights policy, including the assignment of responsibility across functions and divisions of the firm.

-KPMG Australia is committed to continuously improving its human rights policy and approach by monitoring and evaluating progress on a regular basis, and working collaboratively with affected stakeholders.
+For us, excellence means that we never stop learning and improving.
+KPMG Australia is committed to continuously improving our human rights policy and approach by monitoring and evaluating progress on a regular basis, and working collaboratively with affected stakeholders.

 - The eight conventions designated by the ILO Governing Body as ‘fundamental’ may be accessed on the ILO’s website.